 Players win a skin when they outright beat everyone else on a particular hole.
 Say you're the only one to make par and everyone else makes bogey or worse, you win a skin!
 Skins are an opptional side-competition at Slammer Tour events and the value of each skin is based on the number of Slammers in a particular event and the number of actual skins.
 More info here.

 Who is Karl Parks?

 Who are "The Kids"?

-When you hear a Slammer reference "Thy Kids", they're talking about the Make-A-Wish Foundation of Eastern Ontario, to whom The Tour donates all three-putt money, excess skin bones and money generated through other means.
-This fine organization is The Slammer Tour's cause of choice, thanks to Slammer legend, Itzak Rahbin.
+When you hear a Slammer reference "Thy Kids", they're talking about the Make-A-Wish Foundation, Eastern Ontario, and Teagan's Voice, to whom the Tour donates all three-putt money, excess skin bones and money generated through other means.
+These fine organizations are the Slammer Tour's cause of choice, thanks to Slammer legend, Itzak Rahbin.

 Say I beat the top-ranked Slammer on hole 17 but another competitor beats me on #18, will I be #1 or #2?

 If they beat both you and the former #1, then yes, they will be the new #1.
 All ladder movement (rankings) occur after all matches in a group have ended.

 See "Rules & Format: Other Rules".

 How can I become an Onsite Coordinator (OC)?